Gua-tk/Linux-Auto-Customizer/doc/CAPABILITIES.md

 Each `FEATURE-KEY-NAME` has to be added to the file `${CUSTOMIZER_PROJECT_FOLDER}/data/core/feature_keynames.txt` to be recognized as an available feature.

+# Properties
+As explained, properties are `bash` variables that follow a certain naming convention.
+Some properties are used to activate a certain behaviour for a feature.

+Some properties are mandatory and need to be declared with every feature and

 ### Mandatory properties
 The following properties are mandatory and used to declare metadata of each feature that can be used to autocomplete the